Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Derivation of ( )

 When $S<S_C$, since $Q\rightarrow \infty$ in the limit $t\rightarrow \infty$, from (\ref{eqn:drdt2}), (\ref{eqn:Qr}), and (\ref{eqn:erf_approx}), we obtain

 On the other hand, from (\ref{eqn:dQdt2}), (\ref{eqn:Qr}), (\ref{eqn:erf_approx}), and (\ref{eqn:exp_approx}), we obtain

-The right-hand side of the formula that is obtained by dividing both sides of (\ref{eqn:dQdt3}) by $2\sqrt{Q}$ should be equal to the right-hand side of (\ref{eqn:dldt}).
+The right-hand side of the formula, which is obtained by dividing both sides of (\ref{eqn:dQdt3}) by $2\sqrt{Q}$, should be equal to the right-hand side of (\ref{eqn:dldt}).
 Therefore, solving the equation for $\cos \theta$, we obtain